essleeung/dodo-swap/dodoswap-client/README.md

 For local development

-1. Fork and clone
+1. Fork and clone.
 2. Run `npm i` (run `npm audit fix` if needed - stuff changes a lot in React!)
-3. Create a `.env.local` file at the top level
+3. Create a `.env.local` file at the top level.
-4. Create an environment variable called REACT_APP_SERVER_URL set to the localhost server's url
+4. Create an environment variable called REACT_APP_SERVER_URL set to the localhost server's url.